Chase Marriott Bonvoy Boundless review (Check out the card’s increased offer!)

-The Marriott Bonvoy Boundless Credit Card has a nice welcome bonus — and depending on how you use your points, you could get hundreds of dollars in free Marriott hotel stays in the U.S., Europe or many other popular destinations, including at luxury resorts or family-friendly hotels.
+The Marriott Bonvoy Boundless Credit Card has a fantastic new welcome bonus — earn 5 free nights after spending $5,000 in the first three months of account opening (worth up to 250,000 points).
+Depending on how you use the bonus, you could get thousands of dollars in Marriott hotel stays in the U.S., Europe or many other popular destinations, including at luxury resorts or family-friendly hotels.

 If you like staying at Marriott hotels, this is an excellent card.
 In addition, the card is now offering an increased earning rate on grocery store purchases, offering a chance for cardholders to maximize their spending throughout this unusual time we’re all experiencing during the pandemic.

 We’ll outline how to best use your Marriott points and show you the benefits that make the card worth keeping year after year.

 Who is the Chase Marriott Bonvoy Boundless card for?

 The Chase Marriott Bonvoy Boundless card is a great choice for anyone who regularly stays at Marriott hotels.
 Not only can you earn a valuable welcome bonus, but the card’s ongoing benefits and perks also far outweigh the annual fee.

 The Marriott Bonvoy Boundless Credit Card comes with 5 free nights after spending $5,000 in the first three months of account opening.
 That’s the equivalent of up to 250,000 Bonvoy Boundless points because the free nights can be redeemed for stays up to 50,000 points per night.